sewera/aisde-lab2/README.md

 ```
 if the command does not exist, try: `sudo -H python3 -m pip install -r requirements.txt`

+If you see `No module named pip`, install `pip` package:

+`sudo apt install python3-pip` for Debian-based

+`sudo pacman -S python-pip` for Arch-based

 Set desired parameters in `src/control*` files, then:
 ```bash
 ./lab.sh